Skip to content

 1. Can I get a free tablet if I don’t participate in government assistance programs?

-If your income is at or below 200% of the Federal Poverty Level (FPL), you may still qualify under the Affordable Connectivity Program (ACP).
+Yes, you may still qualify based on income alone.
+If your household annual income is at or below 200% of the Federal Poverty Level (FPL), you are often eligible for connectivity programs.

 2. How do I prove my eligibility for a free government tablet?

-You must provide documentation such as income tax returns, pay stubs, Social Security benefits statements, or proof of enrollment in government assistance programs.
+You must submit official proof.
+Common documents include income tax returns, recent pay stubs, Social Security benefits statements, or a letter of enrollment in a government assistance program.
+Check our guide on required documents for more details.

 3. Can more than one household member receive a free tablet?

-In most cases, only one free tablet per household is allowed.
-However, exceptions exist for separate financial units living at the same address.
+In most cases, rules allow only one free tablet per household.
+However, there are exceptions for separate financial units (adults who have distinct incomes and expenses) living at the same address.

 4. Can I apply again if I received a free government tablet last year?

-Programs typically limit one device per household per eligibility period, but some providers may allow device upgrades or replacements after a set time.
+Programs typically limit benefits to one device per household per eligibility period.
+That said, some providers may offer device upgrades or replacements after a certain period or if the device is damaged, depending on their specific policies.

 5. Do I have to pay anything for the free tablet?